Kingxukai/linux/Documentation/networking/phonet.rst

   len = recvfrom(fd, buf, sizeof(buf), 0,
 		 (struct sockaddr *)&addr, &addrlen);

-This protocol follows the SOCK_DGRAM connection-less semantics.
+This protocol follows the woke SOCK_DGRAM connection-less semantics.
 However, connect() and getpeername() are not supported, as they did not seem useful with Phonet usages (could be added easily).